dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 ## Horizontal grid

-In XAML, a `CollectionView` can display its items in a horizontal grid by setting its `ItemsLayout` property to `HorizontalGrid`:
+In XAML, a <xref:Microsoft.Maui.Controls.CollectionView> can display its items in a horizontal grid by setting its `ItemsLayout` property to `HorizontalGrid`:

 ```xaml
 <CollectionView ItemsSource="{Binding Monkeys}"